yieldi-labs/docs/README.md

 A liquidity auction can be conducted by the AVS when setting up the channel.

-1) Mint 5-10% of the supply into YIELDI as a CW-20 token
+1) Mint 5-10% of the supply into Yieldi as a CW-20 token
 2) Offer this in the new `TOR:AVS` token pool
 3) Over 7-30 days, anyone can deposit `TOR` to match the `AVS` token and infer the launch price of the asset.
 4) When the pool goes live, the AVS will own 50% of the pool, and Liquidity Auction participants will own the other 50%.